d0tTino/GeneCoder/docs/usage.md

 ```
 ### Security Options

-Use `--encrypt` to XOR-encrypt the input bytes with a built-in key before
+Use `--encrypt` to encrypt the input bytes.
+The `--key <file>` option must
-encoding.
-Provide `--key <file>` to read custom key bytes from a file.
-The
+provide the encryption key bytes.
+The `--checksum` flag stores a SHA256
-`--checksum` flag stores a SHA256 checksum of the plaintext in the FASTA header
+checksum of the plaintext in the FASTA header which is validated during
-which is validated during decoding.
+decoding.

 ```bash
 genecoder encode --input-files secret.txt \